 A complete Visiting Scholar application must include the following:

-Send the completed application via e-mail to the department's Visiting Scholar Coordinator, Chris Roush, at email@example.com.
-Once the completed application is received, it will be reviewed for eligibility and approval by the department.
+Send the completed application via e-mail to the department's Visiting Scholar Coordinator, Angus Martin, at email@example.com.
+Once the completed application is received, it will be reviewed for eligibility and approval by the department, usually at the next full faculty meeting after the applicatoin submission.
+Visiting Scholar applications are not accepted during the academic summer sessions.

-If the application is approved the following items must be sent via e-mail as soon as possible:
+If the application is approved by the faculty, an invitation letter will be created for the applicant, and the following items must be sent via e-mail as soon as possible:

 - Indiana University Personnel Profile Forms